rosenloecher-it/enocean-mqtt-bridge/README.md

       - Switch and get notifications about state changes.
       - Configuration class: `src.device.fsr61_actor.Fsr61Actor`
   - Eltako FUD61NP(N)-230V (dimmer)
-      - Switch ON/OFF and get notifications about state changes.
+      - Dim and switch ON/OFF and get notifications about state changes.
 Delivers dim state in %.
       - Configuration class: `src.device.fud61_actor.Fud61Actor`
       - Special switch device (`src.device.fud61_simple_switch.Fud61SimpleSwitch`) to have rocker switches without dimming functionality!
 (If you teach in rocker switches directly to an Eltako FUD61NP(N), the switches are used